TheKeepers/BetterQuesting-L10nKeyGen/README.md

       After that you may do the translation yourself or wait pull requests from other translators.
    2. `output_quest_json.json`: It will be your new `DefaultQuests.json`.
 It's **HIGHLY recommended** to back up your original `DefaultQuests.json` before you do the replacement!

+# Credits

+Some codes are from GitHub repo [qc5111/BetterQuestingAutoTranslate](https://github.com/qc5111/BetterQuestingAutoTranslate) which is licensed under MIT License.

+Thanks to the original author.